corbosman/laravel-docker-secrets/readme.md

 ?>
 ```

 You can also store encrypted docker secrets.
-Not that the secret must be encrypted using your app's key.
+Note that the secret must be encrypted using your app's key.
 This is useful if you share your swarm with a team.
 Other projects can't just mount your secrets and view them.

 ```php
 <?php